 As part of a network support initiative to manage loads supplied from DRN zone substation, the Wollert Power Station connection is being relocated to DRN.
-Due to this generator relocation from EPG zone substation to DRN zone substation, the previously noted EPG 22 kV bus fault level issue has now been resolved.
+Due to this generator relocation from EPG zone substation to DRN zone substation, the previously noted EPG 22 kV bus fault level issue is expected to be resolved in 2022.